Dog and Cat Obesity

 Like humans, obesity is a problem for our domestic dogs and cats.
 Obesity, or the state of being severely overweight, results in excess deposits of fat throughout the body.
 This increase in fat changes the metabolic demands of your pet, places an increased strain on their hips and other joints, as well as their hearts and other vital organs.
 There are several causes of obesity in dogs ranging from increased caloric intake to system disease states.
 In the following article, I will discuss obesity in dogs and cats as well as some practical tips on how to shed those extra doggy and kitty pounds.
 Finally, we will discuss when it might be time to suspect another underlying disorder that may be resulting in your pet’s weight gain.

-The most common reason for obesity in dogs and cats is increased caloric intake compared to the amount of calories they burn.
+The most common reason for obesity in dogs and cats is increased caloric intake compared to the number of calories they burn.
 In other words, too much food and not enough exercise.
 I know too well that many of us have busy schedules and it seems like there’s always 5 things going on at the same time.
 Too often, this results in less time for your dog to go out and play in the park or go for that run you’ve been meaning to take them on, especially in the winter.
 In addition, dogs and cats actually require fewer calories than you may realize.
 Depending on the breed and size, some dog’s normal daily caloric needs are only a fraction of the amount needed for a human.
 As a result, those extra pizza crusts, pieces of deli meat, or other snacks can really add up for your dog.
 Some commercial dog treats can have as many as 150 calories each!
 For most dogs, that’s a lot of extra calories.

 So, what can we do when our pet is overweight because we are feeding them too much?
 Believe it or not, there may be some simple remedies.
 Try cutting their dog food back about 10% or increasing the amount of exercise they receive.
 Try cutting that pizza crust into 4 pieces and only giving your dog 1 or 2 of those instead.
 Even better, you can substitute high caloric treats for something a little more nutritious.
 Some dogs enjoy string beans and snap peas, a few carrots instead of deli meat.
 Finally, check those treats!!
 Substituting lower calorie treats may make a huge caloric difference.